ben-mathu/idea-bag-solutions/README.md

 ## Installable packages

+Listed below are reusable Python Packages that can be install from a Github repository.

-To install a package the package must have a pyproject.toml or setup.py file containing all configurations.
+An installable package must have a pyproject.toml or setup.py file containing all configurations.
 You can find instructions about package Python projects [here](https://packaging.python.org/en/latest/tutorials/packaging-projects/)